mabdullahadeel/django-rest-github-oauth/README.rst

         pip install django-rest-github-oauth

-For detailed information regarding the installation, see the :ref:`installation guide <target to installation>`.
+For detailed information regarding the installation, see the `installation guide`_.

 Then your django project must be configured to use the library.
 For that include it in ``INSTALLED_APPS`` of your ``settings.py``.
 Besides that, you will have to include the auth handler app in installed apps.